GaryDolan/ci-p5-pokemon-tcg-ireland/README.md

 ### Returning visitor goals

--   As a user I can click on the art clubs social links in the footer so that I can visit the art clubs various social networks and interact with them.[#15](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/15)
+-   As a user I can click on the websites social links in the footer so that I can visit the shops various social networks and interact with them.[#15](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/15)
 -   As a user I can login so that I can access my account, order history etc.[#21](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/21)
 -   As a user I can logout so that I can no longer access my account and associated functionality.[#22](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/22)
 -   As a user I can recover my password so that regain access to my personal account.[#25](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/25)